777388/xssqlite/README.md

 Keep GAU, wsl, dalfox, sqlmap and massurl in the same folder unless you're willing to deal with path variables, I placed GAU and WSL in there already

+Planned projectory: Spider that crawls Hackerone and Bugcrowd for in scope urls to feed the program.